Banned Chinese e-cigarettes make way to Delhi border via Nepal, 2 held in Noida | Law-Order

 The e-cigarettes -- whose use is banned in India -- were being transported by the accused in a car and meant to be supplied in Delhi, a senior officer said.

+The accused informed police that have previously also transported such consignment from Nepal to Delhi, the officer said.

+The case comes almost a year after the Noida police arrested six people when it allegedly recovered 460 China-made e-cigarettes from them in February 2023.
+The accused, who were held near Sector 63, were taking the vapes to local dealers in Delhi, according to police.

-Additional DCP Manish Mishra said a total of 960 IGET Star L7000 Disposable Vape along with more than three kilogrammes of cannabis was seized by the police.
+Meanwhile, Additional DCP Manish Mishra said a total of 960 IGET Star L7000 Disposable Vape (e-cigarettes) along with more than three kg of cannabis was seized by the police.

 Assistant Commissioner of Police Rajneesh Verma said, ''The e-cigarettes seized are made in China and sourced from Nepal by the accused duo.
 The total value of the items in black market is estimated worth around Rs 45-50 lakh.''
 During initial probe, the accused revealed that they got the e-cigarettes through an international supplier and the cannabis was procured by them from Uttarakhand, according to police.